aguilarm/YouTube-FitWindow/README.md

 - Add settings page so user can turn on/off searchbar or make FitWin the default size
 - Force 1080 or 720p
-- Known Bug: If the user runs resizePlayer so it's large, then clicks a related video without running resizePlayer again  (minimizing video), the player to reloads large without running the onload script and everything except the related video section loads correctly.
-Related videos load under the video, I'm pretty sure this is because YouTube uses a lot of ajax/xhr to load new videos so I need to try a few more things to fix it.